 The lesson was about to start as Mr Hung handed us a book of designs so we could choose which one we would like for our stamp.
-He tells us to trace a clear piece of plastic with red pen so that later we can stencil it on to the piece of wood and start carving around it.
-In order for the stamp to work we must carve indents into the wood around the image, first using a tool to make small incisions and then another tool to carve the excess wood out.
+He tells us to trace a clear piece of plastic with a red pen so that later we can stencil it onto the piece of wood and start carving around it.
+In order for the stamp to work, we must carve indents into the wood around the image, first using a tool to make small incisions and then another tool to carve the excess wood out.
 Carefully we watch as Mr Hung demonstrates for us, graciously carving small incisions around the lines of our images.
 He hands us the sharp tools and a thimble to protect our thumb and we imitate his moves.
-Over green tea and lychees we work on our crafts, twisting our wooden blocks, making dents around our images, trying to replicate a professional and create a masterpiece.
+Over green tea and lychees, we work on our crafts, twisting our wooden blocks, making dents around our images, trying to replicate a professional and create a masterpiece.
 After we had carved what we could Mr Hung began to work his magic, turning our rugged designs into spectacular ones.
 Such talent this man has, and how delightful to see that he still has a platform to share it.

-Organisations like Backstreet Academy not only give opportunity to local people but they give education to tourists like us.
+Organisations like Backstreet Academy not only give opportunities to local people but they give education to tourists like us.
 We would never have thought of doing a wood carving activity in Hanoi but now it is one of the highlights of our time in Vietnam.
 Connecting locals with tourists is changing the face of travel and we look forward to seeing what more strange and wonderful activities come our way.

 Check out more amazing tours with locals in many cities throughout Asia at the Backstreet Academy website.